DMS*: Minimizing Makespan for Multi-Agent Combinatorial Path Finding

 \subsubsection{Binary Vector}

-For any joint vertex $v\in \mathcal{V^W}$, there can be multiple joint paths, e.g. $\pi_1(v_o,v),\pi_2(v_o,v)$, from $v_o$ to $v$ with different sets of targets visited along the joint path, and we need to differentiate between them during the search.
-We therefore introduce the following concepts.
-First, without losing generality, let all targets in $V_t$ be arranged as an ordered list $V_t=\{t_m, m = 1,2,\cdots,M\}$, where subscript $m$ indicates the index of a target in this list.\footnote{In this paper, for a vector related to targets (e.g. a binary vector $\vec{a}$ of length $M$), we use subscripts (e.g. $a_m$) to indicate the elements in the vector.
-For a vector or joint vertex that is related to agents (e.g. $\vec{g}$ of length $N$, or $v \in \mathcal{V^W}$), we use a superscript (e.g. $i$ in $g^i,v^i$) to indicate the element in the vector or joint vertex corresponding to an agent.} Let $\Vec{a} \in \{0,1\}^{M}$ denote a \emph{binary vector} of length $M$ that indicates the visiting status of all targets in $V_t$, where the $m$-th component of $\Vec{a}$ is denoted as $a_m$, and $a_m=1$ if the corresponding target $t_m$ is visited by some agent, and $a_m=0$ otherwise.
+For any $v\in \mathcal{V^W}$, there can be multiple joint paths, e.g. $\pi_1(v_o,v),\pi_2(v_o,v)$, from $v_o$ to $v$ with different sets of targets visited, and we need to differentiate between them.
+First, without losing generality, let all targets in $V_t$ be arranged as an ordered list $V_t=\{u_m, m = 1,2,\cdots,M\}$, where subscript $m$ indicates the index of a target in this list.\footnote{In this paper, for a vector related to targets (e.g. a binary vector $\vec{a}$ of length $M$), we use subscripts (e.g. $a_m$) to indicate the elements in the vector.
+For a vector or joint vertex that is related to agents (e.g. $\vec{g}$ of length $N$, or $v \in \mathcal{V^W}$), we use a superscript (e.g. $i$ in $g^i,v^i$) to indicate the element in the vector or joint vertex corresponding to an agent.} Let $\Vec{a} \in \{0,1\}^{M}$ denote a \emph{binary vector} of length $M$ that indicates the visiting status of all targets in $V_t$ {\blue by a joint path during the search}, where the $m$-th component of $\Vec{a}$ is denoted as $a_m$, and $a_m=1$ if $u_m$ is visited, and $a_m=0$ otherwise.